 No matter whether we were night owls or up with the birds in our pre-baby lives, odds are that if we’ve got small people in the household right now, we’ll be struggling to get out of bed most mornings.

 This is never truer than when we’re working mums.
-Knowing that you have a commitment to be in the office (or wherever your workplace happens to be) at a certain time every day, puts a certain amount of pressure on early mornings that ensures you are never going to be slowly waking up over that first cup of coffee as you watch the world come to life.
+Knowing that we have a commitment to be in the office (or wherever our workplace happens to be) at a certain time every day, puts a certain amount of pressure on early mornings that ensures we are never going to be slowly waking up over that first cup of coffee as we watch the world come to life.

 Instead, the alarm goes off and we (mostly) swing into action army-style.
 Even when our brains are still trying to work out what day it is.
 So in a tribute to working mums everywhere, here’s a snapshot of the first few minutes of every workday morning:

 No matter what time the alarm is set for, it’s always too early.
 On work days, more than any other, 20 more minutes of sleep is needed.
 It would make such a difference to the day ahead.

 This day is not going to sort itself on its own.
 Get out of bed.
 Get out.
 Now.
 Go on, pull back the covers and put those feet on the ground.
 Now.

 3. Do I have time to wash my hair this morning?

 On a scale of chic tousled beach hair to greasy chip, just how bad is it anyway?
 Bad.
 Must get up NOW.